andejong/nautdejong/README.md

 $ bin/login.sh
 ```
 4. Inside your Docker environment,
-navigate to the project's directory
+navigate to the project directory
 ``` bash
 $ cd nautdejong
 ```